600 km repeater-like quantum communications with dual-band stabilisation: Methods

+The residual drift introduced by the $\lambda_2$-stabilisation over $\lambda_1$ is estimated to be $\frac{\phi}{\Delta \phi} = \frac{\lambda_1}{\lambda_2-\lambda_1} \approx 1000$ times smaller than the original fibre phase drift, if assuming unidirectional fibre length drift.
+In reality, the fibre length drift direction is random.
+With cancellation of positive and negative $2\pi$ resets, we obtain experimentally a higher reduction factor of $\sim 6800$ (as shown in Fig.~\ref{fig:feedback}).

-The bottom diagram in Fig.~\ref{fig:feedback_blocks} refers to the additional stabilisation with the dim reference, which corrects the residual phase drift on $\lambda_1$.
+Supplementary Material Fig.~2b shows the stabilisation mechanism that corrects the residual phase drift on $\lambda_1$.
 The error signal for it is provided by the overall interference of quantum signals and dim reference.
 The quantum signals are interleaved with the dim reference pulses, which are unmodulated and have the same intensity as the brightest decoy pulse ($u$).
 The presence of dim reference pulses guarantees that the averaged output of the interference is directly related to the residual phase offset in $\lambda_1$.
 This is retrieved by integrating the single photons detected by SNSPD $D_1$ over 50~ms or 100~ms, depending on the distance.
 The difference between this value and a set value provides the error signal for a PID controller implemented with a micro-controller operating at the frequency of 20~Hz or 10~Hz, depending on the distance.
 The micro-controller corrects the phase offset by modulating a fibre stretcher acting on the quantum signal coming from Alice.
 Differently from the stabilisation in $\lambda_2$, the one in $\lambda_1$ acts solely on the quantum signals and can therefore correct its residual phase drift.

+Due to the different expansion/contraction rates of the channels connecting Charlie to the two users, during the protocol execution we had to compensate for the change in length of the quantum channels.
+We did that by opportunely delaying the pattern encoding of one user with respect to the other, aiming at obtaining always optimal time alignment of the users' pulses at Charlie's BS.
+The intervals between these alignment adjustments depended on the stability of the environmental conditions in the lab, and varied from once every 4 minutes, up to once every of 30 minutes.
+From the highest adjustments frequency, we estimated an upper limit of the length difference drift between the two sides of the communication channel (in our air-conditioning temperature stabilised lab) of $\sim$3~mm/min in the longest experimental setting.

 \textbf{Protocols.} To demonstrate the multi-protocol aspect of our system, we implemented different variants of TF-QKD, in different regimes.
 We list them as CAL~\cite{CAL19}, SNS \cite{WYH18,YHJ+19,JYHW19} and TWCC-SNS \cite{XYJ+20}.
 Their detailed description and security proofs can be found in the referenced papers.
 See also Methods in \cite{MPR+19}.
 Here we describe our encoding method and the equations used to extract the secret key rate from each protocol.